Trendeo/slate/source/includes/_catalog.md

 discountPct | Percentage of discount (i.e. (price / originalPrice - 1) * 100).
 Float
 title | Title of the product
-merchantId | Merchant for that product
+merchantId | Merchant for that product variations | List of all sizes with their sizes, stock and merchant SKU

 The full product object contains the following fields: